“Attend the tale of Sweeney Todd,

 The “blood” is seedless strawberry jam with a little added red food coloring.
-Warm it up in the microwave for about 10-15 seconds until it’s loose and pourable, but not hot or too thin.
+Warm it up in the microwave for about 10-15 seconds until it’s loose and pourable, but not hot.
 I took about half a teaspoon at a time and flicked it onto the cupcakes.
 If you’re concerned about your counter or wall getting splattered, lay down a plastic wrap backdrop before you make the mess.

 By The Sea Cookies